baldurbjarnason/this-is-not-a-book/Transmedia/Unchapters.md

 category: Transmedia
 ---

-Steven Hall’s 2006 debut novel - The Raw Shark Texts is a clever, layered piece of writing who’s surface is a metaphysical adventure story about a man how cannot remember who he is.
+Steven Hall’s 2006 debut novel *The Raw Shark Texts* is a clever, layered piece of writing who’s surface is a metaphysical adventure story about a man how cannot remember who he is.
 Eric Sanderson suffers from a recurring fugue state brought on by his encounters with a conceptual